Guidance on self-isolation/managed isolation/quarantine.

 - The isolation period for close contacts who are partially vaccinated or not vaccinated is at least 10 days.
 You will need to be tested immediately, on day 5 and on day 8.

 To be fully vaccinated, it needs to be 7 days or more since you had your second dose of the Pfizer vaccine.

 If you refuse or are unable to be tested, you may be required to isolate for longer.
 Public health officials will guide you.

 If you are a Close Contact and have, or later develop, any COVID-19 symptoms the people in your immediate household should stay at home until you receive a negative test result; public health officials will provide you with further advice.

 For more information about what staying at home means, see Staying at home.

-Close Contacts should isolate for at least 14 days since their last contact or exposure to the confirmed case and until they are told they no longer need to do so by a public health official.
+Close Contacts should isolate for a minimum of seven days since the last contact or exposure to the confirmed case and until they are told they no longer need to do so by a public health official.
 More information is available on the Managed Isolation and Quarantine website.